LoEE/openwrt/README.md

     ./update
     ./build feeds/thermoeye/config-ThermoEye.seed

+To clean everything and start from scratch run:

+    make distclean

 To update a device already running this OpenWRT use: (`te-109` is the hostname, see below)

     ./update-remote te-109